 The future of console gaming is looking much brighter with raytracing, and its ability to make light work in the same way as reallight rays do.
-Ray tracing is important for creating photorealism and affects how light is simulated in various applications.
+Ray tracing is important because it significantly enhances the realism and visual quality of 3D rendering.
+By simulating the behavior of light and accurately calculating its interaction with objects, ray tracing creates lifelike reflections, shadows, and global illumination effects.
+This advanced rendering technique adds depth, realism, and cinematic appeal to visual content, making it invaluable for industries such as gaming, film, architecture, and product visualization.
 Up until recently, the technique was limited and not feasible for use in video games and was used mostly in the film making industry.

 Rasterization was used for many decades to add photorealistic graphics to games, but it has limitations, especially concerning lighting.
 Even though game developers came up with clever techniques to implement various reflections, shadows, and other lighting elements, many effects that 3D ray tracing allows are unfeasible.
 These pre-rendered effects are always the same because they are fixed into the scenes, and even though convincing, they are not as dynamic.